 Deploying a scanner from an OVA

-The following instructions document the process of deploying a ccscaner ova appliance.
+The following instructions document the process of deploying a ccscanner ova appliance.

 Command Center uses scanners to ingest data for Vulnerability Management purposes.